CodingWithSanjeet/dishgen-ai/client/README.md

 ---

-*Part of the RecipeAI project - Where AI Meets Appetite ✨*
+*Part of the DishGen AI project - Where AI Meets Appetite ✨*